bytehala/android-mqtt-quickstart/README.md

 This app is just piggybacking on HiveMQ's free broker.

 Take note of the dependencies in this project.
-`org.eclipse.paho.android.service` and `org.eclipse.paho.client.mqttv3` depend on the old android-support-v4, specifically the Fragment support class.
+`org.eclipse.paho.android.service` and `org.eclipse.paho.client.mqttv3` depend on the old android-support-v4, specifically the LocalBroadcastManager class.

-Eclipse might update that someday, but as of now, we are unable to use the AndroidX version.
+Maybe we can migrate to mqttv5 using the Java library.

 The eclipse sources can be found at: https://github.com/eclipse/paho.mqtt.java